 Upon moving into the present building, the membership was committed to making the facility available to the surrounding community.
-Groups that have used the building include day-care services, a private school, community clubs such as Boy Scouts and Girl Guides, other church congregations, and many others.
-Many people who have attended Highland over the years have seen themselves as marginalized, disenfranchised, and wounded–sometimes resulting from previous church involvements and leadership.
-The care and acceptance offered to these people resulted in their nurture and healing, following which some would then move on to other churches.
-This pattern reflects Highland’s self-perception as a “hospital church”, and is viewed as a special ministry God has given to Highland within the community.
+Groups that have used the building include day-care services, a private school, community clubs such as Boy Scouts and Girl Guides, AA meetings, other church congregations, and many others.

 We gather Sundays at 10:00 am: